hruffieux/mQTL_analysis_example/README.md

 A molecular quantitative trait locus analysis is performed using our variational inference procedure for combined predictor and outcome selection implemented in the R package **locus**.
-This example reproduces the application given in Hélène Ruffieux, Anthony C. Davison, Jorg Hager, Irina Irincheeva, 2017, *Biostatistics*.
+This example reproduces the application given in H. Ruffieux, A. C. Davison, J. Hager, I. Irincheeva, Efficient inference for genetic association studies with multiple outcomes, *Biostatistics*, 2017.

 ## Data